beyond-code-github/Superscribe/features.markdown

     // "/Hello/World" -> "Hello World"
 		</pre>
-		<p>In this case, we are creating a subgraph and then attaching it as an edge to ʃ.Base.<p>
-		<p>Now we've introduced three more SuperscribeNode functions...
+		<p>The above sample exposes three SuperscribeNode functions...
 Slash, Zip and Base, as well as a new subclass of SuperscribeNode, the ConstantNode.
 These work as follows:
 			<ul>
 				<li>The <strong>ConstantNode</strong> as it's name suggests, will only match a route segment that is identical to the value passed to it in the constructor</li>
 				<li>The <strong>Slash</strong> function creates an edge between two nodes and then returns the child node.</li>